NathanWine/2048-AI-Solvers/README.md

 algorithms to achieve as high of a score as possible in the game 2048.
-Game.cpp contains the code for the game logic, Heuristics.cpp contains several heuristic metrics/functions to evaluate game state quality, and algorithm implementations are split between MonteCarlo.cpp and Minimax.cpp.
+Game.cpp contains the code for the game logic, Heuristics.cpp contains several heuristic metrics/functions to evaluate game state quality, and algorithm implementations are split between MonteCarlo.cpp, Minimax.cpp, and Expectimax.cpp.

 If unfamiliar with the game rules, check out [2048](https://play2048.co/).